lightspeedwp/lsx-design/readme.txt

 License: GPLv3
 Licence URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-LSX Design is a flexible WordPress Block theme, light-weight, minimalistic and responsive theme built for the WordPress block editor and full site editor, with extensive WooCommerce integration support.
+LSX is a flexible WordPress Block theme, light-weight, minimalistic and responsive theme built for the WordPress block editor and full site editor, with extensive WooCommerce integration support.

 == Description ==

-LSX Design is a flexible, light-weight, minimalistic and responsive theme designed to empower makers to build beautifully rich websites with WordPress block editor and customizer.
+LSX is a flexible, light-weight, minimalistic and responsive theme designed to empower makers to build beautifully rich websites with WordPress block editor and customizer.

 We take full advantage of the block editor, which gives you more control over creating your content.

 Install the free LSX Blocks plugin to add additional blocks and extend core WordPress blocks.
 Users can easily install any of the 20 free extensions via the WordPress plugins page.

-LSX Design is perfect for blogs, small business, startups, agencies, firms, WooCommerce stores and portfolio sites.
+LSX is perfect for blogs, small business, startups, agencies, firms, WooCommerce stores and portfolio sites.

 Thanks to our emphasis on WordPress coding standards, we can boast full compatibility with all well-coded plugins, including WooCommerce, making it an ideal choice for your next eCommerce build.